churcho/remote_backend/README.md

 # RemoteBackend
 This is the Elixir Backend that powers the automated point assigment for users :-)

-- This application is standard elixir application that uses the [Phoenix](https://www.phoenixframework.org/) library to provide an endpoint for retrieval of users.
+- This application is standard elixir application that uses the [Phoenix](https://www.phoenixframework.org/) framework to provide an endpoint for retrieval of users.

 - Basic familiarity with Elixir is a pre requisite